 they were one and the same and that the waugal was the ‘spirit protector of all water.’

-This would agree with the translation provided by the Nyungar Elder and linguist Cliff Humphries (1998: 185 in Thieberger 2004:38) of the term maardjet as “sea serpent.”
+This would agree with the translation provided by the Nyungar Elder and linguist Cliff Humphries and recorded by Tim McCabe (1998: 185 in Thieberger 2004:38) of the term maardjet as “sea serpent.”
 It would seem that maadjit (or maardjet) with its saltwater and freshwater manifestations probably had a much deeper esoteric mythological meaning than its reference simply to shark.

 Maadjit-teeyl – sacred shark stone